Leslie Alcock: Later career

 The publicity from the South Cadbury excavations meant that Alcock was one of Britain's best known archaeologists in the early 1970s.
-This was reflected in 1973, when he was appointed to the newly established Chair of Archaeology at Glasgow University.
+This was reflected in 1973, when he was appointed to the newly established Chair of Archaeology at University of Glasgow.
 This was an opportunity to re-focus his archaeological direction, and to build a new department.
 The latter was achieved by the appointment of promising young talent alongside more established colleagues; these younger academics currently hold senior positions in British universities.

 The former opportunity was realised by moving away from Arthur to look at the Dark Age sites of Scotland.
 At this time, the Dark Ages were darker for Scotland than for England because of the paucity of written records for Scotland in the period and the lack of clearly Dark Age sites.
 Some had been identified in earlier work, but virtually nothing was known about this important period of Scotland's past.
 His changing focus can be seen with a review of Pictish settlements (Alcock 1980), but his manifesto for his new research trajectory came in a publication looking at hillforts across Britain (Alcock 1981), although he had been working on this trajectory from 1973 (Alcock & Alcock 1992, 216).
 In this paper, Alcock listed the centres of political power named in the various annals relating to Scotland in this period; these annals were all from outwith Scotland and were mainly Irish.
 Having named the important sites, he then set out to link the placename with a particular archaeological site.

 In some cases, he was able to show a good degree of confidence in the identification; in others, he was less sure and later changed his mind, such as with Urquhart Castle, which he downgraded from Bridei mac Maelchon's fort to the fort of a Pictish noble mentioned in Adomnán's Life of Columba (Alcock & Alcock 1992, 242).
 As a result of this list, Alcock undertook a series of what he called 'reconnaissance excavations' on sites in the list; today, these would be termed evaluations.
 The purpose of these was very different from the large scale excavation of South Cadbury.
 Rather than an extensive excavation producing large amounts of data, the intention was to target specific areas of each site to recover evidence that would indicate whether or not the site had been occupied during the Dark Ages.
 His fieldwork was published in a series of reports in the Proceedings of the Society of Antiquaries of Scotland (Alcock et al. 1986; Alcock & Alcock 1987; Alcock et al. 1989; Alcock & Alcock 1990; Alcock & Alcock 1992).
 The results of the excavations indicated that he had been correct in the majority of his identifications, and he had achieved his intention of providing a base of information for others to work from.
 It is also important to note the involvement of his wife Elizabeth in the publishing of these papers.
 She was an integral part of the research programme and was an archaeologist in her own right.